 Invention Background

-Hello, I'm Troy, and I invented TreadStrap in 2020, 16 years after a botched back surgery left me with foot drop.
-I became so frustrated with my traditional, hinged foot-plate AFO after 14 years that I began searching for new solutions.
-When I tried other AFOs for two years, including Step-Smart and TurboMed, and that didn't give me the comfort and discreet solution I was looking for, I started asking myself, "How hard could it be to invent my own?"
-I went to work on it and, to my surprise, came up with a solution that had such an impact on me that -- after a few months of convincing myself that this had really happened -- I had to share it with others and bring it to market.
-This is the story of how TreadStrap came to be.
+Hello, I'm Troy, and I invented TreadStrap in 2020—16 years after a botched back surgery left me with foot drop.
+I finally became so frustrated with my traditional, hinged foot-plate AFO after 14 years that I began searching for new solutions.
+When I tried other AFOs for two years, including Step-Smart and TurboMed, but couldn't find the minimalist solution I wanted, I started asking myself, 'How hard could it be to invent my own?'
+I went to work on it and, to my surprise, came up with a solution that had such an impact on me that—after a few months of convincing myself that this had really happened—I had to share it with others and bring it to market.
+For those who like to know more about what's behind a product and how it's changed the life of the inventor, here's the fuller story behind TreadStrap.

 In 2004 I had "routine" surgery to repair a herniated disc.
 The fusion of my L4/L5 vertebra was going to fix my chronic and severe back pain.
 It did, but it was also botched and left me partially paralysed with dorsiflexion weakness in my left foot and total dorsiflexion loss in my right.
 Total foot drop.
 I spent a month in the hospital where I started to learn to walk again and then I spent six weeks at a rehab facility.
 It took me several months to get off the walker and cane.